PhenX/PhenX.EntityFrameworkCore.BulkInsert/README.md

     },

-    // Optional: specify the update action, if not specified, the default action is to do nothing Update = e => new TestEntity
+    // Optional: specify the update action, if not specified, the default action is to do nothing
+    // Excluded is the row being inserted which is in conflict, and Inserted is the row already in the database.
+    Update = (inserted, excluded) => new TestEntity
     {
-        Price = e.Price // Update the Price column with the new value },
+        Price = inserted.Price // Update the Price column with the new value },

     // Optional: specify the condition for the update action